Skip to main content

 Alena Radina_CMT

-Alena Radina is a postdoctoral research fellow at the CMT, a sessional academic teaching subjects in communication strategy at the Faculty of Arts and Social Sciences at the University of Technology Sydney, and a UTS PhD graduate, having completed her studies in 2023.
+Alena Radina is a postdoctoral research fellow at the CMT, a sessional academic teaching subjects in communication strategy at the UTS Faculty of Design and Society and a UTS PhD graduate, having completed her studies in 2023.
 Her research interests span across political communication, multimodal instruments of power, and agenda setting with satire.
 Alena has a Master’s in Global Business Journalism from Tsinghua University, Beijing (in partnership with Bloomberg).
 She has worked in cultural insights and commercial semiotics consultancy, radio and TV journalism, public relations, and film production.

 Sacha Molitorisz